Morten Andersen

-Morten Andersen (born 19 August 1960), nicknamed the "Great Dane", is a Danish former American football placekicker who played in the National Football League (NFL) for 25 seasons, most notably with the New Orleans Saints and Atlanta Falcons.
+Morten Andersen (born 19 August 1960), nicknamed "the Great Dane", is a Danish-American former professional football kicker who played in the National Football League (NFL) for 25 seasons, most notably with the New Orleans Saints and Atlanta Falcons.
 Following a career from 1982 to 2007, Andersen holds the NFL record for regular season games played at 382.
 He also ranks second in field goals (565) and points scored (2,544).
-In addition to his league accomplishments, he is the Saints' all-time leading scorer at 1,318 points.
-Andersen was inducted into the Pro Football Hall of Fame in 2017 and, along with Jan Stenerud, is one of only two exclusive placekickers to receive the honor.
+In addition to his league accomplishments, he is the Saints all-time leading scorer at 1,318 points.
+Andersen was inducted into the Pro Football Hall of Fame in 2017.
+Along with Jan Stenerud, he is one of only two exclusive kickers to receive the honor.

 Early life

 Andersen was born in Copenhagen and raised in the west Jutland town of Struer.
 As a student, he was a gymnast and a long jumper, and just missed becoming a member of the Danish junior national soccer team.
 He visited the United States in 1977 as a Youth For Understanding exchange student.
 He first kicked an American football on a whim at Ben Davis High School in Indianapolis.
 He was so impressive in his one season of high school football that he was given a scholarship to Michigan State University.

 Andersen, with his left leg as his dominant kicking leg, starred at Michigan State, setting several records, including a Big Ten Conference record 63-yard field goal against Ohio State University.
 He was named an All-American in 1981.
 His success landed him the kicking job with the New Orleans Saints.
 On 24 September 2011, he was inducted into the Michigan State University Athletics Hall of Fame.